SITCOMTN-128

 In the case of missing space data or spurious detections (\(\hat{N_g} > \hat{N_s}\)), the object is ignored for subsequent analysis.

 The first cut can be understood as requiring completeness in the space catalog with the second restricting our search to blends that are likely to have an impact on measured properties such as flux and shape.
-For HST, we will focus on the F814 band.
-Once applying the cuts on the truth catalog we recount the number of objects in the sets and promote any surviving candidate unrecognized blends to candidate blends.
-In summary we have the following process:
+Once applying the cuts on the space catalog we recount the number of objects in the sets and promote any surviving candidate unrecognized blends to unrecognized blends.

 Querying a radius \(r\) around the ground detection RA and DEC in the ground catalog gives \(\hat{N_g}\) ground objects.